timmybytes/compuneers/CONTRIBUTING.md

 ## Adding a figure to the Figure List

-1. Open an [issue for a new figure](https://github.com/timmybytes/compuneers/issues/new?assignees=&labels=enhancement&template=add-a-new-figure.md&title=) and fill in the required fields to discuss the proposed addition with maintainers, and to ensure the figure is a good fit for the project:
+1. Open a [new figure issue](https://github.com/timmybytes/compuneers/issues/new?assignees=&labels=enhancement&template=add-a-new-figure.md&title=), and fill in the required fields to discuss the proposed addition with maintainers, and to ensure the figure is a good fit for the project:

    - The figure should be a woman, a person of color, and/or LGBTQIA+.
 This rule is very flexible, but keep in mind the project is specifically meant to lift up overlooked and marginalized figures in Computer Science history.
 Steve Jobs and Bill Gates are not the target demographic to feature here.
    - The figure should work or have worked in or contributed to the general field of Computer Science in a meaningful way.